PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 (following the cpath2 importer naming convention), or specify a local URL, like file:///full/path/whatever.gz, instead.

-6) URL to the 'logo' image - can be pointing to an image resource or empty;
+6) IMAGE URL (optional) - can be pointing to a resource logo;

 7) TYPE - one of: BIOPAX, PSI_MI, PROTEIN, SMALL_MOLECULE, MAPPING;

+Note: MAPPING (id-mapping data) can be fetched and stored locally, but is not actually used anywhere (cpath2 v3.1.0).
+We planned to eventually use BridgeDB.
+However, cpath2, in fact, does alternative "id-mapping", - during "premerge" (in normalization) and "merge" stages (matching/replacing original small molecule and protein references with ones found in the cpath2 data warehouse, either by URI or by unification xrefs).
+This is possible, because UniProt and ChEBI data contain cross-references to other databases, which cpath2 used to generate BioPAX xrefs and then search them.

 8) CLEANER_CLASS - - use cpath.converter.internal.BaseCleanerImpl here if a
 more specific cleaner is not required/available (like cpath.cleaner.internal.UniProtCleanerImpl);

 9) CONVERTER_CLASS - use cpath.converter.internal.BaseConverterImpl here if a
-more specific converter is not required/available (like converter.internal.UniprotConverterImpl);
+more specific converter is not required/available (like cpath.converter.internal.UniprotConverterImpl);